skmp/reicast-qadb/issue_template.md

-Instructions: Do not include template instructions.
-This form is meant to be filled in and instructions per section removed in final report.
+Instructions: Do NOT include these template instructions.
+This form is meant to be filled in and instructions per section REMOVED in final report.

 - 1. Title should be “Game Name, Issue Description (Short)”
 - 2. If downloaded from build site, include “CIDL”, if not, simply remove “ CIDL”